AdobeDocs/app-builder/src/pages/overview/getting_access.md

 **Do I need any special information I need to apply?**

-Yes.
-You will need the Adobe Identity Management Service (IMS) Organization Name and ID.
+Other than access to an Adobe Experience Cloud IMS org, no. You will be asked to select the Adobe Identity Management Service (IMS) Organization you want to use with this trial.
 This is the org you use to login to Adobe Experience Cloud.
-You can retrieve your Organization ID and name from [Adobe Admin Console](https://adminconsole.adobe.com), the ID is part of the URL, the numbers and letters prior to @AdobeOrg) and the name is listed in the top-right corner

-If you are unable to access the Adobe Admin Console you will need to ask a sys admin for the org ID and Name in order to apply for a trial.

-**Do I need a special role within my company to request a trial?**
+**Do I need a special role within my company to use App Builder?**

-In order to login to Admin Console you need to have access to manage your IMS Org.
-This means you will need to be a sys admin or some sort of administrator for your org (product admin, etc.)

 Once your organization has been onboarded, anyone who has a Developer Role or System Administrator permissions will be able to create projects for App Builder in the [Developer Console](/console)

 If you are unable to access the Adobe Admin Console you will need to ask a sys admin for the org ID and Name in order to apply for a trial.

-**Can I use this with Creative Cloud or Document Cloud?**

-Out of the box, App Builder is currently focused on use cases for Adobe Experience Cloud solutions.
-As such we have SDKs that make developing for Experience Cloud much easier.
+**Why don't I see my IMS org listed when I try to sign up for a trial.

+You may not have either a developer or sys admin role for the IMS org you expected to see.
+If the IMS org you want to use does not show up in the IMS drop down on the trial sign up form, you can contact the sys admin for the org you want to use with App Builder.

 **How do I find a sys admin for my org?**

 This is likely the person who gave you access to login to the Adobe Experience Cloud.
 This could be someone in your company IT department or in your marketing team.

+**Can I use this with Creative Cloud or Document Cloud?**

+While we hope to be able to add Creative Cloud and Document Cloud use cases, we do not currently support them.
+Right now App Builder is focused on use cases for Adobe Experience Cloud.
+We offer SDKs that make developing for Experience Cloud much easier.

 **Is there a cost for the trial?**